nickyiliwang0000/h/css/responsive-design.md

 Occasionally you may want to check if a device has a certain height.

 Imagine that you have a header set to `height: 100vh` with a long title inside of it.
-On phones with short screens or small tablets in landscape mode the title might get cut off or break out of its container.
+On phones with short screens or small tablets in landscape mode the title might get cut off or break out of it's container.

 Download [height-mq.html](https://hychalknotes.s3.amazonaws.com/height-mq.html) to see this issue in action.
 Open it in the device emulator on a small phone.
 See how the text runs past the image?
 We can solve this issue by having the header automatically size itself to its contents once the screen is below a certain height: